chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/stepMotorShaft.jpg)

 The fully assembled syringe pump.
+(The stainless steel rods were cut into 5.5 inch segments.)

 ![] (images/syringPumbAssembled.jpg)